 - Drain: First, the water needs draining from the filtration system and tank.
 Close the faucet attached to the system, too.

 - Detach: Remove both the pre-filter and reverse osmosis membrane from the system.
 You might need a wrench to open its casing.

 - Clean: Use chemical cleaners to sanitize your system.
-Your manufacturer should have a recommendation of which one to use.
-If you don’t know which to get, you can use two or three tablespoons of unscented bleach instead.
+Your filter manufacturer should provide a recommendation of which one to use.
+If you don’t know which one to choose, you can use two or three tablespoons of unscented bleach instead.

-- Remove build-up: You can do this by adding your cleaning solution directly to your pre-filter housing.
-You then fully open the bypass faucet and let the water run freely to rinse.
+- Remove build-up: You can do this by adding your cleaning solution directly into your pre-filter housing.
+Then, you can fully open the bypass faucet and let the water run to rinse the system.

-- Wash the membrane: Wash or wipe your membrane with the solution, too.
+- Wash the membrane: Wash or wipe the membrane with your chosen solution.
 If you prefer, you can use dishwashing liquid for this instead.
-Take care to rinse it off well to remove traces of the chemical product.
+Take care to rinse it well to remove all traces of the chemical product.

-- Reassemble: Once everything has been cleaned and rinsed, you can reassemble and restart your system.
+- Reassemble: Once everything has been cleaned and rinsed, you can reassemble your system and restart it.